seventh720/Personal-Website/README.md

     </video>
 </div>
 ```
-② Visitors can play, pause, and adjust the volume of the video **below the interest introduction section**.
+② Users can play, pause, and adjust the volume of the video **below the interest introduction section**.
+The video `controls` support all these functions in the web.

 ```html
 <details>